 Right for the UK

 “We place customers on a pedestal,” he said.
 “Customers need a secure route to solve their problems.
 We are very good at solving their problems.”
+Paul Griffiths, technical director, shows the inside of one customer's order on the production line.

 As a result, the UK's production approach evolved into a market which has a number of smaller manufacturers using low cost machinery to make products suitable for UK conditions.
 Now, Weatherite ships its products across the globe.
 On the factory floor on the day I visited, a system was ready to be shipped to Qatar.